-Store all your items in labelled boxes until the garage sale
+Store all your items in labeled boxes until the garage sale

-Sort and pack your goods into labelled boxes like Tools, Kitchen, Kids, Clothes, etc. Keep these boxes for after the sale to pack the left-overs.
+Sort and pack your goods into labeled boxes like Tools, Kitchen, Kids, Clothes, etc. Keep these boxes for after the sale to pack the left-overs.
 (Hopefully there won't be any left-overs.)

 Learn from the competition

 Go to other garage sales to see what you like and dislike about their layout, their arrangement of goods, their signs, etc. Note what works and doesn't work.
 Go early in the morning and again just before closing to see what sold and what didn't sell.
 Ask them for advice or what they would do next time.